smaierhofer/smaierhofer/README.md

 Here are a few projects I've worked on:

 - [CommonRoad-IO](https://github.com/CommonRoad/commonroad-scenario-designer): Tool to read, write, and visualize CommonRoad scenarios and base for other tools from the CommonRoad framework.
+- [Environment-Model](https://github.com/CommonRoad/environment-model): C++ representation of CommonRoad scenarios with a Python interface.
 - [CommonRoad Scenario Designer](https://github.com/CommonRoad/commonroad-scenario-designer): Toolbox for Map Conversion and Scenario Creation for Autonomous Vehicles.
 - [CommonRoad CARLA-Interface](https://github.com/CommonRoad/commonroad-carla-interface): Interface between CommonRoad and the traffic simulator CARLA.
 - [CommonRoad Prediction](https://github.com/CommonRoad/commonroad-prediction): A collection and interface for prediction algorithms.